Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Monte Carlo

+Most often, using BIC or GIC to choose $\lambda_n$ is not overly important for our performance measures.
+However, BIC tends to perform better when $p$ is large compared to $n$ and, unless mentioned otherwise, we will focus on the results for BIC in the sequel.
+We also note that a general finding is that the conservative Lasso performs better than its variant when $p$ is small compared to $n$ while this ordering reverses when $p$ is large compared to $n$.

 Table \ref{E1a} contains the results for Experiment 1a.
-First, we wish to stress that as predicted in Section \ref{CLsub}, the conservative Lasso has a lower estimation error than the plain Lasso.
-This is the case no matter whether $\rho=0,0.5$ or 0.9.
+First, as predicted in Section \ref{CLsub}, both versions of the conservative Lasso have a lower estimation error than the plain Lasso due to more intelligent weights.
+The variant of the conservative Lasso fares particularly well for $\rho=0$ and $\rho=0.5$.
 Furthermore, the conservative Lasso is always less size distorted than the Lasso while having slightly more power except for when $\rho=0.9$.
-When $\rho=0.9$ both procedures have serious power deficiencies.
-Next, our procedure always has a coverage rate which is closer to the nominal rate of 95\%.
-This is the case for the zero as well as the non-zero parameters.
-When $\rho=0$ one even has that the conservative Lasso has better coverage with narrower bands.
-Note, however, that both procedures still have a slight tendency towards undercoverage (a phenomenon which disappears as the sample size is increased (not reported here)).
-This is the case in particular for the plain Lasso and much less pronounced for the conservative Lasso.
-The reason for this is that the confidence intervals produced by the Lasso are too narrow compared to the more accurate ones produced by the conservative Lasso and that the latter produces more precise parameter estimates.
+The procedure of \cite{javanmard2013confidence} has even less size distortion but the price is very low power.
+When $\rho=0.9$ all procedures have serious power deficiencies.
+Next, our procedure (both versions) always has a coverage rate which is closer to the nominal rate of 95\% than the plain desparsified Lasso.
+Note, however, that all Lasso-based procedures still have a slight tendency towards undercoverage (a phenomenon which disappears as the sample size is increased (not reported here)).
+This is the case in particular for the plain Lasso and less pronounced for the conservative Lasso.
+The reasons for this are that the confidence intervals produced by the Lasso are too narrow compared to the more accurate ones produced by the conservative Lasso and that the latter produces more precise parameter estimates.
+The confidence intervals of \cite{javanmard2013confidence} have good coverage but are very wide.

 Next, Table \ref{E1b} adds heteroskedasticity to the results of Experiment 1a.
-The main message of this table is that qualitatively the results of Experiment 1a remain unchanged as both procedures only suffer slightly from the introduction of heteroskedasticity in the error terms.
+The main message of this table is that qualitatively the results of Experiment 1a remain unchanged as all procedures only suffer slightly from the introduction of heteroskedasticity in the error terms.

-Table \ref{E2a} contains the results for Experiment 2a) in which the number of variables is slightly larger than the sample size.
-For $\rho=0$, the estimation error of the conservative Lasso is almost twice as low as the one for the plain Lasso underscoring the prediction in Section \ref{CLsub}.
-However, in this case this does not result in a better performance along the other dimensions measured as the two procedures perform similarly there: they both have good size and power properties and the coverage rate is close to the nominal one.